-My goals are

-My support contacts are and

-, II (Name & Phone Number) (Name & Phone Number)

-My Symptoms l Feel Well I Feel Worse I Feel Much Worse URGENT I have sputum.
+My goals are My support contact ts are(Name & Phone Numb per) and (Name & Phone Number) My Symptoms l Feel Well I Feel Worse I Feel Much Worse URGENT I have sputum.
 My usual sputum colour is: Changes in my sputum, for at least 2 days.
-Yes I No I My symptoms are not better after taking my flare-up medicine for 48 hours. l feel short of breath.
+Yes I No I My symptoms are not better after taking my flare-up medicine for 48 hours.
+I feel short of breath.
 When I do this: More short of breath than usual for at least 2 days.
 Yes □ No □ I am very short of breath, nervous, confused and/or drowsy, and/or I have chest pain.
 Stay Well Take Action Call For Help My Actions I use my daily puffers as directed.
 If I checked 'Yes' to one or both of the above, I use my prescriptions for COPD flare-ups.
-I will call my support contact an emergency department.
+I will call my support contact and/or see my doctor and/or go to the nearest emergency department.
 If I am on oxygen, I useL/min.
 I use my daily puffers as usual.
-If I am more short of breath than usual, I will take puffs of up to a maximum of times per day. l will dial 911.
+If I am more short of breath than usual, I will take puffs of up to a maximum of times per day.
+I will dial 911.
 Notes: I use my breathing and relaxation methods as taught to me.
 I pace myself to save energy.
 Important information: I will tell my doctor, respiratory educator, or case manager within 2 days if I had to use any of my If I am on oxygen, I will increase it from L/min to L/min. flare-up prescriptions.
 I will also make follow-up appointments to review my COPD Action Plan twice a year.